juanyque/jsonmask_ng/docs/ref/jsonmask/mask.rst

 Mask Functions
 ==============

-This document describes all the functions that are used to apply a parsed jsonmask to a Python dictionary.
+This document describes all the functions that are used to apply a parsed jsonmask_ng to a Python dictionary.

-.. automodule:: jsonmask.mask
+.. automodule:: jsonmask_ng.mask
   :members: